creativefisher/Nasa-Picture/README.md

 This sample demonstrates how to run a Dockerized Java application on DigitalOcean App Platform.
 Since App Platform doesn't yet support Java, this sample shows how to accomplish this using Dockerfile.

-This sample has been adapted from https://github.com/wkrzywiec/Nasa-Picture
+This sample has been adapted from https://github.com/wkrzywiec/Nasa-Picture and simply calls an API to show the NASA picture of the day.

 # Getting Started #